Menu

 What makes the town of Mitchelville so significant is that these formerly enslaved people could now live on their terms and create their community of political, social, religious, and economic freedom.
 The newly minted citizens went about their business with elections, enacting various laws, collecting taxes, and making a living.
 One of this newly freed community’s first priorities was reuniting families.
 Slave owners often split up families for profit or punishment.
 Here on Hilton Head Island, these families found each other again and lived in their own homes as a family unit.
 Adults in the families could walk to their jobs at local forts or towns.
 Children would attend school and share what they learned with their parents, many of whom had never received any form of schooling.

-Free at last: The Civil War Ends
+Free at Last: The Civil War Ends

 Photo from Harriet Tubman Nationa Historic Park site.

 On April 9, 1865, the Civil War ended with the surrender of the Confederate army in Virginia.
 Celebrations all over Hilton Head began.
 By this point, word had spread of Mitchelville’s reputation as the first self-sustaining and productive black freedmen’s town.
 That led to many visits from dignitaries, including Abolitionists Harriet Tubman, William Loyd Garrison, and Theodore Tilton.
 Garrison gave a rousing speech at the First Black Baptist Church in Mitchelville.
-John Nicolay, Abrahams Lincoln’s former secretary, was also in attendance.
-Sadly just days later, Abraham Lincoln was assassinated.
+John Nicolay, Abraham Lincoln’s former secretary, was also in attendance.
+Sadly, just days later, Abraham Lincoln was assassinated.

 What you will find at the park